 If you are a photographer (professional, amateur, or otherwise) you will find the garden truly inspirational!
 Aside from the overwhelming amount flora and fauna, there are great photo ops at the Japanese Bridge, the gardens in the Sugar and Rum Factory ruins, and at the towering Kapok tree in front of the Great Hall.
 So, charge up that camera battery!

-The St. George Village Botanical Garden also offers many great educational programs, activities and events throughout the year.
-For kids, they host a ‘Story Hour in the Garden’ under the Kapok tree, as well as a series of ‘Second Saturday’ workshops for children and their parents to learn together.
-The garden also offers a series of ‘Grow & Learn’ workshops for adults, and a twice-monthly ‘Lunch in Garden’ featuring a three course meal prepared by students from the St. Croix Career and Technical Education Center (CTEC).
-The garden also hosts annual events such as Art in the Garden, Eco-Fair, Mango Melee, and Christmas Spoken Here.
+The St. George Village Botanical Garden also offers many great educational programs, activities and events throughout the year for children and adults.
+The garden also hosts annual events such as Mango Melee and Christmas Spoken Here.
 For specific dates and times currently available for the garden’s activities, workshops and events, please visit our Events Calendar.

 In my opinion, no trip to St. Croix is complete without a visit to the St. George Village Botanical Garden!
 In about an hours time you learn about St. Croix’s plant life, see some historical ruins and preserved plantation buildings, and commune with nature.
 Please keep in mind that the garden is a non-profit organization, so your admission supports the garden and its programs directly.
 If you enjoy your visit to the garden and find you would like to do more, you can become a member, volunteer, give a donation, or find other ways you can help by visiting the gardens website.– Jennie Ogden, Editor